creativekinetix/grunt-pkgrev/README.md

 # grunt-pkgrev

-> Add revision number to your files based on package.json version.
+> Asset revisioning using package.json (or other) `version` property.
+Creates revmap.json file for usemin.

 ## Getting Started